0x17de/overlayfschroot/README.md

 mv $REPOROOT /overlayfschroot
 cd /overlayfschroot
 ./mount.sh
-# enter the environment
+# enter the environment (will call mount.sh if not done yet)
-./chroot.sh (will call mount if not done yet)
+./chroot.sh
 # unmount all overlayfs mounts and rebinds
 ./umount.sh
 # remove all empty directories (will call umount if not done yet)